 How long does it take to complete the PPDPT program?

 Students may choose how quickly they wish to complete the program.
 Most students complete the program in 18-24 months.
-Once enrolled, a student has five years to complete the degree requirements.
+Once enrolled in a PPDPT course, a student must complete the degree requirements for the PPDPT program within a 5-year timeframe.
 Each course is offered at least once in a 12-month period.

 How many students are enrolled in the PPDPT program at DMU?
 How many students are in each class?

-We currently have approximately 160 active students in the program.
+We currently have approximately 50 active students in the program.
 Not all students take courses every module.
 We try to accommodate our students by adding course sections when the courses are full.
 Our class size is 40 students and in most cases we need 20 students on the wait list before we will add another section.
-Hence – it is very important for students to sign up for the wait list during the registration period, if you see that a wait list has been started.
-For most courses we have additional instructors who are willing to teach an extra section of the course.
-It is not unusual to offer two extra sections of a course at this point in time.
+Hence – it is very important for students to sign up for the wait list during the registration period.

 Do students have to come to campus for classes?